earthly/earthly/docs/ci-integration/ci-integration.md

 # Earthly in CI

 Continuous Integration systems are as varied as the companies that use them.
-Fortunately, Earthly is flexible enough to fit into any of them.
+Fortunately, Earthly is flexible enough to fit into most (and where we don't, let us know!).
+This document serves as a startping point to configuring Earthly in your CI environment.

 ## Getting Started